LaunchAcademy/ruby-playground/student-orientation-guide/student-orientation-guide.md

 To maintain access to Launch's Career Services, it's important to make sure you keep on top of the things Corinne needs from you.
 Here's a summary of what you'll need to do during and after the cohort.
 More information will be forthcoming as these requirements arise!

 ###Pre-Career Day
-- Complete Parts 1 & 2 of the Launcher Profile
+- Complete parts 1 & 2 of the Launcher profile
-- Participate in a One Hour Office Hour Appointment with Whitney
+- Participate in a one hour office hour appointment with Whitney
-- Complete Mock Technical Interview
+- Complete mock technical interview
-- Attend at Least One Office Hours Appointment with Corinne for Resume Review
+- Attend at least one office hours appointment with Corinne for resume review
-- Final Copy of Resume Due to Corinne by 5pm the Day Before Career Day
+- Final copy of resume due to Corinne by 5pm the day before career day
-- Resumes Printed and Brought to Both Career Days
+- Resumes printed and brought to both Career Days

 ###Post-Career Day
 - Responding to Corinne’s emails within 24 hours (but, the earlier the better)